 A general search engine – such as Google – would be the obvious more comprehensive address finder.
 By entering a name and last known city and state, you may get some results that will lead you in the right direction.
 The limitation with this, however, is that Google (or Bing, Yahoo, etc.) often won’t make the deductive links you’d like it to.
-For example, if you ran a search for “John Doe Albany, New York” Google may very well find a listing for your John Doe with an address in Albany, New York, but won’t tell you if that’s still a current address (or suggest any other addresses for you to explore).
+For example, if you ran a search for “John Doe Albany, New York” Google may very well find a listing for your John Doe with an address in Albany, New York, but if you’re looking to find a current address, you might not be given that information (nor are you likely to be given any suggestions for other addresses to explore).

 If there’s a problem with these specialized address finders it’s that they’re not free.
 They’ll provide some information for free – such as a full name, approximate age, past cities/states, relatives/known associates, etc. – so that you can be sure you’ve found the right person, but not an exact address information.
 You can check out the kind of free preview information that’s available below using a name and last known city/state:

 Through our partnership with PeopleFinders.com, you'll receive Industry-Leading data by combining over 43 Billion Verified Public Records giving you the most comprehensive Background, Criminal, People, Marriage and Divorce Checks available Online.
 We receive income from our partnerships.